-- 1. To ensure there is an accredited Lead Internal Verifier in each principal subject area. - 2.
+- 1. To ensure there is an identified and appropriately experienced Lead Internal Verifier in each principal subject area. - 2.
 To ensure that internal verification is valid, reliable and covers all assessors and programme activity. - 3.
 To ensure that the internal verification procedure is open, fair and free from bias. - 4.
 To ensure that there is accurate and detailed recording of internal verification decisions.